 In a perfect world, we’d live in a beautiful space where every square inch was decorated to perfection.
 In reality?
 It’s not that easy.

-Truth is, those awkward spaces aren't as big of design challenges as you think.
+The truth is, those awkward spaces aren't as big of design challenges as you think.
 They are actually great opportunities to flex your decorating muscle.
 To help make the most out of your space, a handful of design experts share their best tips for decorating those oh-so awkward spaces.

 1. Take a Seat

 “Add a sectional sofa to an awkward corner.
 It’s the easiest and most practical solution when it comes to trying to utilize that space and cleans up the edges of a room.
-You can switch up the shape, it increases seating capacity and it also promotes conversation amongst family members and guests."—Liz Caan of Liz Caan & Co.
+You can switch up the shape, it increases seating capacity, and it also promotes conversation amongst family members and guests."—Liz Caan of Liz Caan & Co.

 2. The Perfect Play Place

-“We recently worked on a 1950s cape with an upstairs landing that was too small to properly furnish, but too large that if we left it empty it would seem sad and forgotten.
-Couple that with the imbalanced asymmetrical sloped ceiling and we had ourselves an awkward nook.
+“We recently worked on a 1950s cape with an upstairs landing that was too small to properly furnish, but too large that if we left it empty, it would seem sad and forgotten.
+Couple that with the imbalanced asymmetrical sloped ceiling, and we had ourselves an awkward nook.
 We immediately decided that the walls called for a pattern with movement to soften the weird angles and that the pattern had to continue on all planes—flat ceiling and awkward slope alike.
-And, knowing that kids love nooks and crannies, we set up an overflow playroom area with a scatter rug, tee pee and bins for toys.” —Virginia Toledo and Jessica Geller, co-founders of Toledo Geller
+And, knowing that kids love nooks and crannies, we set up an overflow playroom area with a scatter rug, teepee and bins for toys.” —Virginia Toledo and Jessica Geller, co-founders of Toledo Geller

 3. Embrace Your Green Thumb